sagarshetty381/gsmarena-graphql/README.md

     slug
   }
 ```
-brandSlug :- Slug received from the repective brands from getAllBrands call
+brandSlug :- Slug received from the respective brands from getAllBrands call

 ### To get the mobile phones details
 ```graphql